FACTS ABOUT BALSAMIC VINEGAR

 Weight Loss: Balsamic vinegar can be used as a substitute for salad dressing, marinade or sauces.
 This results in a lower calorie intake.
 It also works to suppress the body’s appetite and increase the amount of time it takes for the stomach to empty, which can contribute to weight loss by preventing overeating.
 Balsamic vinegar is a source of calcium, iron, manganese and potassium, which improve the body’s functioning and weight loss abilities.

-Antioxidants: These work to repair damage caused by free radicals which are the products produced by oxygen used by our body.
-Balsamic vinegar contains polyphenols, antioxidants that can protect the body from heart disease and cancer.
+Antioxidants: The balsamic works to repair damage caused by free radicals which are the products produced by oxygen used by our body.
+Balsamic vinegar contains polyphenols and antioxidants that can protect the body from heart disease and cancer.
 The grapes that are used also contain antioxidants that fight against cell damage, improve the body’s immune system and make blood platelets more flexible, thus preventing heart or circulation problems.

 Digestive System and Diabetes: The digestive system can benefit greatly from balsamic vinegar.
 The vinegar boosts the activity of pepsin, an enzyme that breaks protein down into smaller amino acids that can be more easily absorbed by the body.
 Pepsin helps to improve the body’s metabolism as well.
 Balsamic vinegar can also improve insulin sensitivity for diabetics, allowing for an easier regulation of blood sugar.
 Balsamic vinegar also is know to improve circulation.